ductm104/ml_course_project/README.md

-Machine Learning midterm project - AutoChess
+Machine Learning midterm project - SimpleChess
 ---

 ## Description
-This is project try to make an autonomous chess engine.
+This is project try to make a stupid chess AI

 Dataset